 Before runners take off at the start of the United Airlines NYC Half, Popular® Brooklyn Half, and TCS New York City Marathon, many discard their warm-up gear.
 Since 2012, NYRR has partnered with Goodwill Industries of Greater New York and Northern New Jersey to collect the discarded clothing to divert the textiles from local landfills.
 At the 2018 marathon alone, Goodwill NYNJ collected 91,000 lbs. of clothing, bringing the total since 2012 to just under 863,000 lbs.

-NYRR collaborates with several local organizations to donate extra race premiums—including T-shirts, and hats —to several local organizations that provide clothing to young athletes in underserved communities.
+NYRR collaborates with several local organizations to donate extra race premiums—including T-shirts and hats—that provide clothing to young athletes in underserved communities.
 More information is available here.

 Building Greener Communities